 Complaints made against the MAT/CEO will be investigated by the Chair of the Trust.
 Response timescales will reflect those detailed in Section 5.

-Where the complaint is about a member of the local governance group other than the School's Support and Challenge Advocate, the School's Support and Challenge Advocate will investigate in the first instance.
+Where the complaint is about a member of the PCAF, the Chair of the Trust will investigate in the first instance.
 Response timescales will reflect those detailed in Section 5.